sjneph/satfactor/README.md

 Overview
 =========
-Determining factors of a large integer number has been of interest to man since at least Euclid's time.
+Determining factors of a large integer number has been of interest to Man since at least Euclid's time.
 There is no known general algorithm for this problem that scales in less than exponential time with respect to the number of bits needed to represent the integer number.